 When you consume yerba mate' (a South American herb) you get 197 known nutritional compounds.

-When you consume an organic apple you get over 10,000 nutritional compounds.
+When you consume an organic apple you (used to) get over 10,000 nutritional compounds.
+(Depleted soils have reduced this to less than 1,000).

 When you consume a clay, you get numerous mineral compounds and other life-building qualities in the form of macro minerals, trace minerals, angstrom (single atom) elements, electromagnetic and paramagnetic influences, isotopes, rare earths, humates, detoxification powers, and a host of other benefits that science is only now just beginning to comprehend.